-Revenues from royalties (revenues sharing) is recognized on a cumulative basis in accordance with the terms of the agreement.
+Revenues from royalties (revenues sharing) is recognized as they accrue in accordance with the terms of the agreement.

 Revenues from the rendering of services

 Comprised of revenues from the rendering of services and from rental income from operating lease:

 Revenues from the rendering of services, which usually include training and installation, are recognized by reference to the stage of completion at the end of the reporting period.